cambridge-cares/TheWorldAvatar/Apps/PirmasensToiletApp/stack-data-uploader-inputs/README.md

 ## Add Ratings

-Ratings should be added with a SPARQL insert query like:
+Ratings should be added with a SPARQL insert query in Blazegraph like:

 ```sparql
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>